Kyoto Koka University ロゴ

 3. Many International Exchange and Volunteer Opportunities

-The University holds events such as the “New Student Welcome Party” as an opportunity for international students to make connections with each other.
+We have events such as the “New Student Welcome Party” as an opportunity for international students to make connections with each other.

-Along with club activities, our unique free-participation study group “Mana Booo” is also very popular.
+Along with club activities, our unique open study group “Mana Booo” is also very popular.
 Students work with faculty advisors and other students, and there are plenty of opportunities to meet others with similar interests and to learn together.

 Kyoto Koka being a Buddhist university allowed me to gain a deeper understanding of Buddhism and see life and the world from a new perspective.
 At Koka, I could feel the delicate beauty unique to a women's university.
 I hope you too will come and enjoy a wonderful student life in Kyoto, a city with a deep history and a sense of modern fashion!